 Effective January 1, 2012, Georgia law (O.C.G.A.
 Section 50-36-1) requires all applicants for a public benefit to verify their lawful presence in the United States before receiving the benefit.
-A DECAL license or registration is a public benefit issued to the owner of a child care facility each year.
-Therefore, DECAL must have the required verification documents before the annual license will be issued.
-An applicant is required to submit a completed and notarized Affidavit and a copy of a secure and verifiable identification document or affirm that these documents were previously submitted.
-You cannot pay the license fee or receive a new license each year until the Affidavit or Affirmation for Lawful Presence Verification has been completed, whichever is applicable.
+A Bright from the Start license or registration is a public benefit issued to the owner of a child care facility each year.
+Therefore, Bright from the Start must have the required verification documents before the annual license will be issued.
+An applicant is required to submit a completed and notarized "Affidavit and a copy of a secure and verifiable document or affirm that these documents were previously submitted.
+You cannot pay your license fee or receive your new license each year until the Affidavit or Affirmation for Lawful Presence Verification has been completed, whichever is applicable.